 However, each time we fell, we got back up and kept climbing.

-naseba will touch 12 million dollars in revenue with a positive EBITDA and is on target to be net profitable in 2010…
+In 2010, naseba will break 12 million dollars in revenue with a positive EBIT.

 But due to a lack of liquidity in the small exchange naseba was listed, the market did not reflect how well the company is doing.

 Our share price kept getting hammered and hammered…

 consequently, the market cap of the company crumbled.

 Instead of focusing on how “unfair” was the situation, we seized the opportunity.